ytchong222/flight_assignment/README.md

    - calculates the maximum run length of uninterrupted visits to non-UK countries.

 5. **Finds pairs of passengers who have been on more than 3 flights together**:
-   - joining the flight data on flightId to find pairs of passengers who were on the same flight
+   - joining the flight data on flightId and date to find pairs of passengers who were on the same flight
    - counting how many times each pair traveled together and filtering the results to only include pairs with a count greater than 3.

 6. **Finds pairs of passengers who have been on more than N flights together within a specific date range**: